SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 <img src="/images/users-guide/getting-started/getting-started-small-screen-elements.png" alt="Layout on small devices" style="max-width: 50%">

 {{< c8y-admon-info >}}
-{{< product-c8y-iot >}} applications provide tooltips when you hover over a particular screen element.
-When you use {{< product-c8y-iot >}} applications on touch devices, tooltips are shown when you touch a screen element for a longer time.
+{{< product-c8y-iot >}} web apps provide tooltips when you hover over a particular screen element.
+When you use {{< product-c8y-iot >}} web apps on touch devices, tooltips are shown when you touch a screen element for a longer time.
 {{< /c8y-admon-info >}}

 <a name="app-switcher"></a>
-### Application switcher
+### web app switcher

-The application switcher allows you to quickly switch between applications.
-Click the **Application Switcher** button at the right of the top bar to display a list of icons representing applications.
+The web app switcher allows you to quickly switch between web apps.
+Click the **Application Switcher** button at the right of the top bar to display a list of icons representing web apps.

 <img src="/images/users-guide/getting-started/getting-started-application-switcher.png" alt="Application switcher" style="max-width: 100%">

 <!-- Screenshot necessary? -->

-The application switcher shows all {{< product-c8y-iot >}} applications you currently have access to.
-These can be [subscribed applications](/users-guide/administration/#subscribed-applications) or [custom applications](/users-guide/administration#own-applications).
-Just click the icon for the desired application to open it as active application.
+The web app switcher shows all {{< product-c8y-iot >}} web apps you currently have access to.
+These can be [subscribed web apps](/users-guide/administration/#subscribed-applications) or [custom web apps](/users-guide/administration#own-applications).
+Just click the icon for the desired web app to open it as active web app.

-If you are using {{< sag-cloud >}}, the application switcher also shows other {{< sag-cloud >}} applications at the first level, followed by the {{< product-c8y-iot >}} applications:
+If you are using {{< sag-cloud >}}, the web app switcher also shows other {{< sag-cloud >}} web apps at the first level, followed by the {{< product-c8y-iot >}} web apps:

 <img src="/images/users-guide/getting-started/getting-started-app-switcher-sag-cloud.png" alt="Application switcher 2-level" style="max-width: 100%">
 <!-- Screenshot necessary? -->